Cassiopeia19/recipes-by-ingredients/README.md

-This project has been entirely coded in React, utilizes Firebase authentication social logins.
+This project (Reciplia) has been entirely coded in React, utilizes Firebase authentication social logins.
 It will make use of an API for recipes.
 It will be deployed via Heroku.
 A YouTube video will be made as a means of presenting this app.

 This app, when completed, will feature:
 * social login options of Google, Facebook, Twitter, GitHub, and email